 Campus Safety is responsible for monitoring vehicles parked on campus.
 Campus Safety officers patrol the parking garage and parking lots to help create a safe environment.
 They are also charged with the responsibility of ticketing parking violators and enforcing parking regulations.

 The Dominican University parking garage and parking lots are only open to properly registered and permitted vehicles.
 The three parking lots are: the East Lot with an entrance on Park Avenue, the West Lot with an entrance on Division Street and off Thatcher Avenue, and the Greenfield lot adjacent to the parking garage.
 The parking garage, accessible from the West Lot, is located on the northwest side of the Main Campus.
 Dominican also offers remote parking at the Priory Campus at 7200 West Division Street.
 Shuttle service is available seven days a week.
-A shuttle schedule is available at the Welcome and Information desk, through the DU Mobile App, or at http://www2.dom.edu/parking.
+A shuttle schedule is available at the Welcome and Information desk or at myDU.

 Visitor parking is reserved for the parking of a non-student, non-faculty or a non-staff member.